Images are still loading please cancel your preview and try again shortly.

 Challenges

 Complex regulations and unprecedented regulatory disharmony significantly increase the challenge of aligning regulatory compliance across jurisdictions.
 A proactive and coordinated cross-border approach to managing legal and regulatory risk is therefore critical.
+Failure to put in place and maintain adequate compliance and risk management frameworks can result in significant corporate and personal liability, in particular for directors or governing bodies.

 The scale and complexity of financial crime (including money laundering / terrorist financing, bribery and corruption, fraud, sanctions breaches, tax evasion and market abuse) continues to increase.
 Effectively managing financial crime risk remains a key priority area for all sectors.